[Okay, this is really only like 25% movie review, 75% my hypothesizing about systemic ills that cause significantly societal dysfunction]

 Margin Call is a 2011 film with an a great ensemble cast that includes Kevin Spacey, Paul Bettany, Jeremy Irons, Zachary Quinto, Simon Baker, Demi Moore, Stanley Tucci, and Aasif Mandvi amongst others.
 It provides an “inside look” at a Wall Street finances firm during the 2008 financial crisis – albeit a fictional one.

-The film contains no violence or nudity, it does, however, include a boatload of profanity – including religious…and I mean pervasive profanity.
+The film contains no violence or nudity1Though two of the characters are briefly at a strip joint, the film (amazingly) chooses not to throw in nudity to attract additional viewers, it does, however, include a boatload of profanity – including religious…and I mean pervasive profanity.

 If you are looking for a film that helps explain what happened in 2008 and perhaps one that will rile you up a bit, this is a good film to select – though it is too nuanced to be the sort of rage flick that allows us to direct all our hatred towards abominably evil characters – for that you’ll have to look to Uwe Boll’s controversial and simplistic film Assault on Wall Street (2013, R).